Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to have a practical understanding of the rules concerning the distribution of company profits and the maintenance of capital.
-It is likely that you will need to identify lawful methods of returning value to shareholders, particularly dividends, and understand the procedures and restrictions involved, such as those relating to share buybacks and reductions of capital under the Companies Act 2006.
+For SQE1, you are required to have a practical understanding of the rules concerning the distribution of company profits and the maintenance of capital, including identifying lawful methods of returning value to shareholders—particularly dividends—and understanding the procedures and restrictions involved (such as those relating to share buybacks and reductions of capital under the Companies Act 2006), with a focus on the following syllabus points:

 - the definition and calculation of distributable profits